Dominic Smith Player Props: Nationals vs. Cubs

-Dominic Smith -- with a slugging percentage of .421 in his past 10 games, including three extra-base hits -- will be in action for the Washington Nationals against the Chicago Cubs, with Hayden Wesneski on the hill, on May 2 at 7:05 PM ET.
+The Washington Nationals, including Dominic Smith and his .425 slugging percentage in past 10 games, including three extra-base hits but no home run), battle starter Marcus Stroman and the Chicago Cubs at Nationals Park, Wednesday at 7:05 PM ET.

-He reached base in all three of his plate appearances (3-for-3 with a double) in his last appearance against the Cubs.
+He had a one-hit showing in his previous game (1-for-4) against the Cubs.

 Dominic Smith Game Info & Props vs. the Cubs